AlexHandy1/recipetracker/README.md

 * Store images in Amazon Web Servers to allow for much larger collection of images to be efficiently stored

-* Enable further user interaction on recipes and introduce more SPA/ AJAX features to improve UX and perceived 'speed' of site e.g. user can add comments without reloading page
+* Enable further user interaction on recipes and introduce more single page application/ AJAX driven features to improve UX and perceived 'speed' of site e.g. user can add comments without reloading page